 It’s going well!
 Something must be wrong!

 A newer student was doing a rather advanced technique rather beautifully a couple of days ago.
 He was throwing me every time, gently and with ease.
 We were dancing; we were in flow.
 And yet, as time when on, things started getting a tiny bit choppy.
 He began to pause ever so briefly to give thought to what was happening and mime the technique in the air between throws.
 Finally, overcome by ‘confusion,’ he called Sensei over for help.
-Fortunately that moment was also the end of that round of technique.
-Saved by the bell, as it were.

 I recall this from my own long-ago (and not-so-long-ago) practice.
 Managing a throw or a series of throws without effort, without thinking, without having any idea what I was doing.
 Uke falling or rolling without me having done much of anything.
 The technique doing itself, almost.
 Almost like it was happening through me.